k0pernicus/website/content/posts/how_to_make_a_bad_article.md

 disqus = false
 +++

+***[10th of August 2022 - Article Update]***
+A friend of mine told me he would not used the word "instructions" talking about the size of a binary program, as there are not only instructions but the ELF structure, the imports, etc.
+After its review, I changed the word "instructions" to "lines" (even if I don't really like the word "lines"...).
+Thanks Eric for the review! :)

 After going to [famous orange website](https://news.ycombinator.com) I noticed an article claiming that '[“Hello world” is slower in C++ than in C (Linux)](https://lemire.me/blog/2022/08/09/hello-world-is-slower-in-c-than-in-c-linux/)'.

 I was intrigued by the title at first but, after reading the first two paragraphs, I became mortified by it.